ptink/picture_mapper/README.rst

 (need to use separate icons for each) so put it on the back burner for now.

 There are currently no tests.
 This came down to a time issue, But I will be adding themas I go along.

+The geodjango module provides a lot of functionality for storing/querying geographical data, and would have been good to use to allow for more complex features to be added to the app later on, but time constraints and the requirement for setting up a 'postGIS' or 'spatialite' db made it unrealistic for this project.